 firm, pressed tofu steeped in our own five-spice blend

 butterflied wild caught shrimp

 stir-fried berkshire pork

-• all ruen bings are served with hoisin sauce, shredded cabbage and carrots, along with additional vegetables of your choice and finished with crushed peanut powder* •
+• all ruen bings are served with shredded cabbage, carrots, garlic chives, shiitake mushrooms, hoisin sauce and finished with crushed peanut powder* •

 The Taiwanese love to snack.
 An abundance of easily available street foods and snack shops allow for multiple meals throughout the day.
 We have included some of our favorite sides on our menu and encourage you to eat them as a refreshing snack or add them to your order to complete your meal.

 Cucumber Salad (V) (GF)